The Beginner’s Guide To Sports Betting

 - Super Heinz — 21 double bets, 35 treble bets, 35 fourfolds, 21 fivefolds, seven sixfolds, and one sevenfold acca; and

 - Goliath — 28 double bets, 56 treble bets, 70 fourfolds, 56 fivefolds, 28 sixfolds, eight sevenfolds, and one eightfold acca.

 Full cover bets can also contain singles.
-In that case, you also have several options.
+In this case, you also have several options.

-- Lucky 63 — Six single bets, 15 double bets, 20 trebles, six fivefolds, and a sixfold accumulator.
+- Lucky 63 — Six single bets, 15 double bets, 20 trebles, six fivefolds, and a sixfold accumulator; and

 - Alphabet — A total of 26 bets, consisting of six selections, with 1, 2, and 3 forming the first patent and 3, 4, and 5 forming the second.
 Also, bets 2, 3, 4, and 5 for a Yankee and all six must make a sixfold acca.